 In the 80s, the pompadour reflected its rock-and-roll roots while adding a touch of sophistication.
 This hairstyle featured voluminous top hair, smoothly transitioning into slicked-back sides, often styled into a defining wave at the front.

 How to Get the Look: Grow the hair on top to a significant length while keeping the sides short.
-Use a high-hold styling product and comb it through, elevating the front for that signature lift.
+Apply a high-hold styling product and comb it through, lifting the front to achieve that signature pompadour height.

 Slicked-Back Style